 The most obvious financial lesson would be that we should always save before we spend.
 Savings should also be done consistently until the amount is enough to function as an emergency fund in the face of misfortune.

-Additionally, we can also deduce that as life may throw us some curveballs, we should at least plan to manage and mitigate key risks such as severe illness, house-fire or landslide.
+Additionally, we can also deduce that as life may throw us some curveballs.
+And we should at least plan to manage and mitigate key risks such as severe illness, house-fire or landslide.

 Financial industries offer Takaful (Islamic insurance) as the mechanism for risk-sharing.
 Unfortunately, according to a report from the Bank Negara, only 41% of Malaysians have an insurance policy or family Takaful certificate.

-While public-healthcare in Malaysia is at a good level, there are issues with overcrowding causing long periods of waiting.
-For a husband, death without coverage would mean that the spouse and children not only have to deal with the emotional strain, they may also have to face a much bleaker financial situation.
+While public-healthcare in Malaysia is at a good level.
+But there are issues with overcrowding causing long periods of waiting.
+For a husband, death without coverage would mean that the spouse and children not only have to deal with the emotional strain.
+Also, they may also have to face a much bleaker financial situation.